Chapter 5. COM Servers

 8}

-You must call the base class’s version of AddCommonRGSReplacements
+You must call the base class’s version of AddCommonRGSReplacements to make sure the APPID variable gets added as well.

 If you don’t want to have all of your

-replacements added in one place, you can define a custom UpdateRegistry
+replacements added in one place, you can define a custom UpdateRegistry method instead of using the DECLARE_REGISTRY_RESOURCEID macro in your class.
+In the

 method, build a table of replacement name-value pairs.
 Finally,

-call the CAtlModule::UpdateRegistryFromResource
+call the CAtlModule::UpdateRegistryFromResource method,

 specifying the resource identifier, a register/unregister flag, and